Delay

 • > 15 minutes — The request is scheduled via a one-time timer that fires at the exact delay time, then enqueues the request for immediate execution.

 Both paths are handled automatically.
-You just set delay_seconds and Zeplo picks the optimal routing.
+You just set the delay and Zeplo picks the optimal routing.

 Combining delay with retry

 If a delayed request fails, retries begin immediately after the first execution attempt (not after another delay).
-The delay_seconds only applies to the initial execution.
+The delay only applies to the initial execution.